Dropshipping Business Model Explained: Your eCommerce Blueprint

 Supplier Ships Product

-The supplier packs and ships the product directly to your customer.
-They use their own branding or plain packaging, depending on your agreement.
+The dropshipping supplier packages and ships the product directly to your customer.
+They do so under your brand name, if agreed upon.

 4